dangilman/samana/README.rst

 Credits
 -------
-When using this repository, please cite JWST lensed quasar DM survey IV, Gilman et al. (2025)
+When using this repository, please cite JWST lensed quasar DM survey IV `Gilman et al. (2025) <https://ui.adsabs.harvard.edu/abs/2025arXiv251107513G/abstract>`_

 This package was created with Cookiecutter_ and the `audreyr/cookiecutter-pypackage`_ project template.